tutorcruncher/timecruncher/site/about.md

 ## Selling Software

-Despite the pain, TutorCruncher was launched in 2013 as a cloud-based and generated satisfactory Invoices and Payment Orders.
+Despite the pain, TutorCruncher was launched in 2013 as a cloud-based system and generated satisfactory Invoices and Payment Orders.

 The kicker was that once you have a database of Tutors and Clients (which you require anyway to generate invoices) you can start using the system for [customer relationship management (CRM)](/features/crm/) on the client side and as an employee database